Academic Catalog

 This focus area takes into account global political, sociological, economic, labor, and business theories, trends, histories, and configurations over time and geographical areas, in conjunction with questions related to gender, sexuality, class, race, and ethnicity.

-Politics and Culture in Anglophone Caribbean
+Politics and Culture in the Caribbean

-Pan Africanism: Politics of the Black Diaspora
+Pan Africanism and the Diaspora

 Anthropology of Business